 Read Part 1 here

-In an April 1975 letter for CIA Director William Colby, the Agency’s Assistant Legislative Counsel laid out the arguments the Agency intended to make against a bill requiring they allow the Government Accountability Office (GAO) access to CIA records.
+In an April 1975 letter for Central Intelligence Agency (CIA) Director William Colby, the Agency’s Assistant Legislative Counsel laid out the arguments the Agency intended to make against a bill requiring they allow the Government Accountability Office (GAO) access to CIA records.
 In an accompanying cover letter, the Agency lawyer drafting the letter noted they “really slung the B.S.,” and asked for Colby’s help in determining if they had overplayed the CIA’s position a bit.

 The last page wasn’t the only part of the letter that stretched the truth.
 According to the letter drafted by CIA’s lawyer, the GAO’s “expanded audit” of CIA only fell short of “the most sensitive agency accounts and operations.”
 A look at the full record, however, shows that this was far from the truth.
 Roughly 50% of the Agency’s accounts remained unaudited, including some of the Agency’s overt activities.
 The record also indicates that the CIA Director at the time had provided the President with inaccurate numbers about how much was subject to audit.